ADHD-Friendly Tips for Regaining Focus & Productivity

 Pomodoro Technique

 The Pomodoro technique is a time-management method that can help to improve focus and productivity.
-It involves breaking your workday into 25-minute chunks, with a five-minute break in between each session.
+It involves breaking your workday into 25-minute chunks, with a five-minute break in between each session, which can be particularly beneficial for those experiencing difficulty concentrating.

 During each 25-minute session, you focus solely on your work without any distractions.
 Once the 25 minutes is up, you take a short break to recharge before starting the next session.